A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Introduction

 \section{Introduction}

-Supernovae (SNe) are violent explosions of dying stars.
-One class of SNe, known as Type Ia SNe, are useful tools in cosmology because they are bright standard candles.
-The luminosity of Type Ia SNe can be determined accurately from their lightcurves \citet{phillips_absolute_1993}.
-Measurements of distance moduli against redshifts in the Hubble flow region provides a measure of the Hubble Constant, $H_0$, the current expansion rate of the Universe.
-Extending this diagram of Type Ia SNe distances to high redshift gave the first evidence for accelerated expansion in the Universe \citet{riess_observational_1998, perlmutter_constraining_1999}.
-Better measurements of this expansion rate are critically needed due to statistically significant disagreement between measurements of the Hubble constant from analysis of the cosmic microwave background (CMB) \citep{Planck2020} and from analysis of Type Ia SNe at low redshift \citep{Zhang2017,Wong2020}.
+Supernovae (SNe) are violent stellar explosions caused by dying stars.
+SNe are often utilized as cosmological probes due to a combination of large luminosities and predictable light curves.
+Type Ia SNe in particular are commonly used to measure distances to other galaxies, as their luminosity can be accurately predicted from their light curves \citep{phillips_absolute_1993}.
+Using Type Ia SNe as standard candles in the local universe has allowed for accurate measurements of the Hubble Constant (H$_0$) to be made based on redshifts combined with distances derived from SNe \citep{Zhang2017,Riess2019,Wong2020,Riess2021,Riess2022}.
+Distance measurements made with SNe allowed for measurements of the accelerating expansion of the universe for the first time \citep{riess_observational_1998, perlmutter_constraining_1999}.
+New measurements of the H$_0$ remain in high demand despite the accurate SNe measurements, as comparably accurate measurements utilizing the cosmic microwave background (CMB) produce a significantly different result.
+The tension between the results from these methods has now reached the $5 \sigma$ level \citep{Wong2020,Riess2022,Planck2020}.

 SNe of all types can provide cosmological constraints when multiply-imaged by strong gravitational lensing \citep{refsdal_gravitational_1964}.
 When aligned with a massive foreground object, the light from the SN will be deflected as it passes through the gravitational potential.
-In the {\it strong lensing} regime the background object may be observed as multiple distinct images on the sky, each arriving at the observer with relative time delays that can range from hours to years.
-Measurement of the relative time delays, combined with a model of the lensing potential, allows for a measurement of $H_0$ and other cosmological parameters.
+In the strong lensing regime the background object may be observed as multiple distinct images on the sky, with relative time delays between these images that can range from hours to years.
+Measurement of the relative time delays, combined with a model of the lensing potential, allows for a measurement of $H_0$ and other cosmological parameters \citep{Kelly2022}.
 Lensed quasars have been used in this way for many years \citep{Suyu2018}.
 SN time-delays are attractive additions to the cosmologist's toolkit, owing primarily to the predictability of their light curves.
-They also have shorter observing timescales and can provide Type Ia SN luminosity distance measurements to break the mass-sheet degeneracy \citep{Oguri2003}.
+They also allow for measurements with shorter observing timescales in each image and can provide Type Ia SN luminosity distance measurements to break the mass-sheet degeneracy \citep{Oguri2003}.